 One thing I especially adore is how quick and easy it is to set up my new 6′ White Mountain Pine Artificial Christmas Tree with 300 Clear LED Lights and Pine Cones from Nearly Natural ($138.99).

 The faux Christmas tree comes with its own quick set up stand, and the tree comes in three lightweight parts.
 Each section of the tree plugs into a power cord that is then plugged in to easily and quickly light the tree.
 It only took me about 15 minutes to get my tree up!
 I love that.

 I started decorating my faux Christmas tree Friday night.
 With the tree lit and the pretty snowflake decals that I put up in the window behind the tree, it looked like a beautiful winter wonderland in my living room.

 I love how this tree is pre-strung with sweet and petite fairy lights.

 I decorated my Christmas tree with homemade DIY snowflake tree slice ornaments that I made.
-(Check back here later on the blog to see the tutorial for those ornaments.)
+(Click here to see the tutorial for those ornaments.)

 I really like how our sweet and simple ornaments look on the tree!

 I love the look of a flocked Christmas tree – I think snow covered trees are so pretty.
 I didn’t want to go to the trouble of flocking a tree, so I decided to add a snowy look to the tree by adding a homemade cotton ball garland to the tree.
 I made the garland by simply hot gluing cotton balls to kite string I had on hand at home.

 At the base of my new Christmas tree I simply used a fringed red and green plaid blanket.
 I think the blanket looks perfect underneath the tree!